-The program is adaptive, whereas a trainee gets to improve their cognitive level as the difficulty level of the training tasks increases.
+The program is adaptive, where a trainee gets to improve his/her cognitive level as the difficulty level of the training tasks increases.
 The increasing levels of difficulty greatly help the trainees in working with their maximum ability level throughout training.

 However, this is not a one-size-fits-all solution.
-Cogmed is a training that allows the improvement of working memory letting users focus and resist and handle distractions better.
-This will help users academically, socially, and professionally.
+Cogmed is training that allows participants enhance abilities to focus and curb distractions.
+This will significantly help users academically, socially, and professionally.
 When you invest in a Cogmed training, a Cogmed coach will support users throughout the training.
 To help users get the most out of the program.

 To know more about the Cogmed Working Memory Training and how it can help in managing your ADHD, please contact us here at the ADHD Centre to connect with a Specialist Cogmed Coach now.